 Patients with burns affecting more than 10% of the body's surface area can develop a hemolytic anemia due to intravascular hemolysis of RBCs (at the site of the burn and systemically), loss of red cell mass due to thrombus formation, and damage to RBCs from systemically released proteases and oxygen free radicals.

 New-onset anemia in hospitalized patients with previously normal hemoglobin.
 Hospital-acquired anemia (HAA) is typically related to increased phlebotomy and iatrogenic blood loss from invasive procedures or hemodilution.
-Acute inflammatory response to illness decreases compensatory erythropoesis.
+Acute inflammatory response to illness decreases compensatory erythropoiesis.
 HAA is associated with increased morbidity and length of hospital stay.

 Use of this content is subject to our disclaimer